 Christmas sales via mobile devices increased 55 percent between 2013 and 2014.
 In 2014, 37 percent of online sales were made using a mobile device compared to desktop, representing 9 percent of total retail purchases during the Christmas season.
 Even more, people who shopped across multiple channels and devices spent four times as much as those who didn’t.

 It’s clear that the growing mobile audience is an important customer segment, so ensure your campaigns are optimized for mobile devices.
-With a powerful performance marketing platform, you can easily set up mobile app campaigns and integrate deferred deep linking to drive consumers to a specific page.
+With the right performance marketing platform, you can easily set up mobile app campaigns and integrate deferred deep linking to drive consumers to a specific page.

 2. Adjust Your Paid Search Bids